 Allergic reactions occur when a cat’s immune system overreacts to foreign substances or particles.
 These are some of the symptoms of cat allergies to look out for:

 - Skin itchiness that causes scratching, rubbing, or head shaking

 - Coughing or wheezing

-While you can’t protect your cat from every allergen out there, you can help keep germs and unwanted particles at bay in your litter box with the Litter-Robot cleaner.
+While you can’t protect your cat from every allergen out there, you can help keep germs and unwanted particles at bay in a litter box with the Cleaner Spray by Whisker.
 This cleaner uses bio-enzymatic technology combined with plant-based cleaners.

 A sneeze here and there from your cat is normal and nothing to worry about.
-You may even notice your cat has a sneezing fit and sneezes multiple times in a row, which is also normal.
+You may even notice your cat has a sneezing fit and sneezes multiple times in a row, which is also standard.
 What isn’t normal is if your cat is sneezing several times a day and for several days in a row.
 Frequent and consistent sneezing means it may be time for a trip to the vet.

 If your cat is healthy and lets out the occasional sneeze, then you probably have nothing to worry about.
-Be sure to take your cat to the vet for a yearly physical, or as recommended by your vet.
+Take your feline friend to the vet for a yearly physical or as recommended by your vet.
 You can also check your cat's head and face between vet visits to look for abnormalities like discharge from the eyes or nose.

-If you notice your cat coughing and sneezing and they appear lethargic, are having trouble breathing, have a decreased appetite, and/or are dehydrated, take them to the vet immediately to rule out any major medical emergencies.
+If you notice your cat coughing and sneezing, having trouble breathing, or showing signs of acting lethargic or having a decreased appetite and/or dehydration, take them to the vet immediately to rule out any major medical emergencies.

-Anytime sneezing persists or is accompanied by other symptoms like coughing, loss of appetite, or discharge from the eyes and nose, a visit to the vet is most likely needed to get the proper diagnosis and treatment.
+Anytime sneezing persists or is accompanied by other symptoms like coughing, loss of appetite, drooling, or discharge from the eyes and nose, a visit to the vet is most likely needed to get the proper diagnosis and treatment.